Christalpena/TrailersPage/README.md

 # TrailersPage
-This is a web page when you will find many movie trailers and you will be able to know tha actors,director,review and more.
+This is a web page where you will find many movie trailers and you will be able to know tha actors,director,review and more.